Louis Marx and Company: History

 Founded in August 1919 in New York City by Louis Marx and his brother David, the company's basic aim was to "give the customer more toy for less money," and stressed that "quality is not negotiable" – two values that made the company highly successful.
 Initially, after working for Ferdinand Strauss, Marx, born in 1894, was a distributor with no manufacturing capacity.
 All product production would have to be contracted out for the first few years.
-Marx raised money as a middleman, studying available products, finding ways to make them cheaper, and then closing sales.
+Marx raised money as a middleman, studying available products, finding ways to make them durable but less expensive, and then closing sales.
 Enough funding was raised to purchase tooling from previous employer Strauss for two obsolete tin toys – the Alabama Coon Jigger and Zippo the Climbing Monkey.
 With subtle changes, Marx was able to turn these toys into hits, selling more than eight million of each within two years.
 Another success was the "Mouse Orchestra" with tinplate mice on piano, fiddle, snare, and one conducting.

 Marx listed six qualities he believed were needed for a successful toy: familiarity, surprise, skill, play value, comprehensibility and sturdiness.
 By 1922, both Louis and David Marx were millionaires.
 Initially, Marx reevaluated and produced a few original toys by predicting the hits and manufacturing them less expensively than the competition.
 The yo-yo is an example: although Marx is sometimes wrongly credited with inventing the toy, the company was quick to market its own version.
 During the 1920s, about 100 million Marx yo-yos were sold.